Carrier Routing System: CRS-X

 Cisco Systems has announced the addition of a new product to its existing CRS family, the Carrier Routing System X, or CRS-X (C-R-S-Ten), which is expected to be 10 times faster than the first CRS model (CRS-1) the company offered, back in 2004.
-CRS-X is said to be a 400Gbit/s per slot system and is backward compatible with the previous generation HW.
+CRS-X is said to be a 400 Gbit/s per slot system and is backward compatible with the previous generation HW.
 At the time of launch, CRS-X family has three different flavors of physical interface card (40x10GE, 4x100GE and 2x100GE-Flex-40) apart from the improved fabric and modular service cards.

 Cisco states that the CRS-X can be used in back-to-back & multi-chassis deployments and that CRS-1, CRS-3 & CRS-X can co-exist in a multi-chassis setup.
 The press release (reference) also claims that, the CRS-X 400 GE Line Card with Cisco AnyPort Technology uses Cisco’s CMOS photonic CPAK to reduce power consumption, heat dissipation and increase 100 GE port densities by a factor of three compared to competitive solutions.
 The Universal Port concept adds the option of using a 100G port as 2 ports of 40G or 10 ports of 10G.
 40G can again be used as 4 ports 10G.
 This product will go up against Juniper Networks’ T4000 and PTX core routing systems and perhaps Alcatel-Lucent’s 7950 XRS.

 CRS-3

 The CRS-3 is the second generation of the CRS series launched in March, 2010.
-In CRS-3 each line card slot has a capacity of 140Gbits/s, which is more than three times the capacity of the previous CRS-1 generation.
+In CRS-3 each line card slot has a capacity of 140 Gbits/s, which is more than three times the capacity of the previous CRS-1 generation.
 The architecture is retained as in the previous generation and hardware is compatible with the CRS-1 system.
 Apart from the single-chassis system and the multi-chassis system, CRS-3 supports back-to-back configuration as well.
 In this configuration, two Line Card Chassis are connected back-to-back and there is no Fabric Card Chassis involved as in the case of a multi-chassis configuration.
 This configuration works only for the 8-slot and 16-slot chassis models.
 CRS-3 also supports IPoDWDM.
 This solution reduces transport elements, while supporting multilayer features such as proactive protection and control plane interaction, reducing operating expenses and capital costs.
 AT&T Corporation tested the CRS-3 in a live-network using the 100 Gb Ethernet backbone and the Dutch telco KPN Telecom selected the CRS-3 platform for their new NextGen IP backbone.

 CRS-1

 CRS-1 is the first generation of Carrier Routing System launched in 2004.
 This replaced the Cisco 12000 routers which were used as core routers.
-Each slot of CRS-1 has a capacity of 40Gbit/s.
+Each slot of CRS-1 has a capacity of 40 Gbit/s.
 CRS-1 supports both standalone and multi-chassis configurations.